jolonf/SimpleParsec/README.md

 # SimpleParsec

-Simple parser combinator library inspired by NimbleParsec for Elixir.
+Simple parser combinator library for Swift inspired by NimbleParsec for Elixir.

 Each function in the library creates a `Parser` which can be used to create an AST from text.